-Professor Shabir Moosa is a Family Physician in the Department of Family Medicine (Johannesburg Health District / University of Witwatersrand (Wits)).
 He has a Diploma in PHC Service Mgt (Wits P&DM) (1998), Masters in Family Medicine (MEDUNSA-Limpopo) (2005), a Masters in Business Administration (Wits Business School) (2011) and a PhD (Ghent University) (2015).
-He is focused on practice in Chiawelo Community Practice in Soweto.
+As Head of Clinical Unit in the Department of Family Medicine (Johannesburg Health District / University of Witwatersrand (Wits)) 2006–2011 / 2023-2025 and practiced mostly in Chiawelo Community Practice and Soweto between.

 Prof. Moosa has a history of general practice, community and political activism in rural Kwa-Zulu Natal and Eastern Cape Provinces (the old Transkei) having lived in Kokstad 1990 – 2004.
-He moved to Johannesburg in 2004 and has been deeply in development, service, training, and research of Family Medicine in Johannesburg / Gauteng.
-He is actively involved in developing best practice models of Family Medicine, including creating community practices in Soweto as a contracting model for the emerging national health insurance system in South Africa.
+He moved to Johannesburg in 2004 and was project manager in the development of Departments of Family Medicine within Gauteng District Health Services in 2004/5.
+See Memo 2005.
+He is actively involved in developing best practice models of Family Medicine, including creating the Chiawelo Community Practice in Soweto as a contracting model for the emerging national health insurance system in South Africa.
+He help co-design a GP Contracting Model for NHI in 2018 for the South African National Treasury.
+He was Project Manager for Gautengs NHI Proof of Concept of the Contracting Unit for PHC (CUP) in Soweto, Johannesburg.

 News articles